The following describes some caveats you might face when deploying to different AWS platforms.

 In this scenario:

-node_modules/.prisma/client/query-engine-rhel-openssl-1.0.x, which is the binary used by AWS Lambda
+node_modules/.prisma/client/query-engine-rhel-openssl-1.0.x, which is the engine file used by AWS Lambda

 node_modules/.prisma/client/query-engine-debian-openssl-1.1.x, which is only required locally